 Dynamic Feeds: What are they?

-A Dynamic type of feed is linked to Spaceboost by a URL, and allows you to modify the information that it contains to update ads automatically, as well as remove or add products or, if necessary, to modify the optimization objective.
+A Dynamic type of feed is linked to Spaceboost by a URL, and allows you to modify the information that it contains to update ads automatically, as well as remove or add items or, if necessary, to modify the optimization objective.

 Why Do I Need a Data Feed?